multimodalAI/multimodal-ai-hugo-group/content/home/ukomain.md

 > 🔔 **Upcoming UKOMAIN Events**

-- Fourth Workshop on Multimodal AI — TBC
+- Fourth Workshop on Multimodal AI — **11th and 12th June 2026**.
+More details will be shared with the community soon — stay tuned!
-- MultimodalAIForum'26 — TBC
+- MultimodalAIForum'26 — **11th March**.
+More details will be shared with the community soon — stay tuned!

 ---